sam-doomguy/documentation-api/Settings.md

 ##### Parameters

-- `channel`: _optional_ Provide if you want to only get settings for one specific channel: email, sms, slack, pager-duty, or sns.
+- `channel`: _optional_ Provide if you want to only get settings for one specific channel: email, sms, slack, pager-duty, sns or webhook.
 - `accountId`: _optional_ Cloud Conformity ID of the account.
 Provide to get only settings set for the specified account.
 - `includeParents`: _optional_ (true|false) Can only be used in conjunction with the accountId parameter.
 Specify `true` if you want to see both account level settings and organisation level settings.